USS Nassau (CVE-16): Service history

 On 10 October, Nassau arrived at the Naval Air Station, Alameda, California, loaded aircraft, and four days later steamed for Pearl Harbor, thence to Palmyra Island, arriving 30 October.
 For the next four months, she operated between Palmyra and Nouméa, New Caledonia and Espiritu Santo, New Hebrides.

 Nassau returned to Pearl Harbor 14 February 1943, embarked personnel and aircraft, and sailed 21 February on a ferry mission to Espiritu Santo.
 She returned to Pearl Harbor in mid-March and then continued on to Alameda, California.
 In April, she moved to San Diego and conducted flight training operations, after which she rendezvoused with Task Group 51.1 and steamed for Cold Bay, Alaska with Composite Squadron 21 (VC-21) embarked.

-Nassau got underway on a search mission 4 May and conducted flight operations with Task Force 51, providing air cover for the occupation of Attu Island from 11 May through 20 May.
+Nassau got underway on a search mission 4 May and conducted flight operations with Task Force 51, providing air cover for the Battle of Attu Island from 11 May through 20 May.
 She returned to San Diego in late May, arrived at Alameda 8 June and onloaded 45 aircraft destined for Brisbane, Australia.
 She delivered the aircraft 2 July and returned to San Diego via Nouméa, New Caledonia.

 In August, she trained off San Diego before ferrying planes to Samoa.
 Returning to San Diego from Samoa, 19 October, Nassau embarked Marine Fighter Squadron 225 (VMF-225) for passage to Pearl Harbor.
 Arriving 30 October, she conducted air operations off Pearl Harbor during the early days of November and on 7 November, she embarked Fighter Squadron 7 (VF-1) and steamed for the Gilbert Islands for operations with Task Force 52.

 Nassau's mission was to transport VF-1 to Tarawa and to send it ashore as soon as facilities were available.
 The invasion of Tarawa commenced 20 November but encountered bitter resistance.
 As a result, VF-1 was assigned combat air patrol and flew bombing and strafing runs from the carrier in support of the assault troops.
 The squadron flew a total of 106 missions and spent 237 hours of flying time in four days of operations without losing a single plane or pilot.

 Nassau returned to Pearl Harbor on 5 December following flight operations.
 She then sailed to the Marshall Islands with Task Group 51.2 and launched strikes 29 January 1944 against Taroa Field on Maloelap Atoll.
 The next day, the Task Group centered its operations around Kwajalein, Wotje, and Maloelap Atolls, with Nassau conducting both anti-submarine and combat air patrols.